Philip Moger

-Philip Moger (born 25 April 1955) is an English bishop of the Catholic Church serving as auxiliary bishop in the Archdiocese of Southwark.
-As of 24 February 2025, he is on a sabbatical.
-He was ordained a priest for the Diocese of Leeds and served as the rector of the Basilica of Our Lady of Walsingham from 2020 - 2023.
+Philip Moger (born 25 April 1955) is an English bishop of the Catholic Church and Bishop Emeritus of Plymouth.
+Although he never took possession of the Diocese of Plymouth, he is listed by the Vatican as bishop emeritus of the diocese, having been appointed to the position by Pope Francis on 13 September 2024.
+He was ordained a priest for the Diocese of Leeds and was rector of the Basilica of Our Lady of Walsingham from 2020 to 2023.
+He was then an auxiliary bishop in the Archdiocese of Southwark and Titular Bishop of Glastonia.

-Biography
+Life and ministry

 Early life

-Phillip Moger was born in Halifax, West Yorkshire, on 25 April 1955, and was raised mainly by his grandmother after his mother died when he was five.
+Phillip Moger was born in Halifax, West Yorkshire, on 25 April 1955.
+He was mainly raised by a grandmother after his mother died when he was five.
 He felt the first call to the priesthood when he was eight years old.
 He worked briefly for NatWest Bank before becoming a seminarian for the Diocese of Leeds and studying at St Cuthbert's College, Ushaw.

 Priesthood

-Moger was ordained a priest for the Diocese of Leeds at St. Mary's church, Halifax, by then-bishop of Leeds Gordon Wheeler in 1982.
-He served various roles throughout the diocese, including as a parochial vicar, the vocations director for the Diocese, and as a chaplain at a Sue Ryder home.
-In 2008 he was appointed a prelate of honour, a canon of the chapter of Leeds Cathedral, and dean of the cathedral.
+Moger was ordained a priest for the Diocese of Leeds at St Mary's Church, Halifax, by the then-Bishop of Leeds, Gordon Wheeler, in 1982.
+He had various ministries in the diocese, including as a parochial vicar, the vocations director for the diocese, and as a chaplain at a Sue Ryder home.
+In 2008 he was appointed a prelate of honour, a canon of the chapter of Leeds Cathedral and dean of the cathedral.
 Additionally, he oversaw the liturgical planning for Pope Benedict XVI's 2010 visit to the United Kingdom.
 In 2020, he became the rector of the Basilica of Our Lady of Walsingham in Little Walsingham, Norfolk.

-He was also named the first Catholic honorary canon of the Church of England's Ripon Cathedral by Bishop John Packer in 2008, as well as serving as the Catholic observer on the Church of England's Liturgical Commission.
+He was also named the first Catholic honorary canon of the Church of England's Ripon Cathedral by Bishop John Packer in 2008, as well as being the Catholic observer on the Church of England's liturgical commission.

 Episcopacy

 Auxiliary Bishop of Southwark

 In November 2022 Pope Francis appointed Moger an auxiliary bishop of the Archdiocese of Southwark, with the titular see of Glastonia.
-He was consecrated a bishop at St. George Cathedral on 21 February 2023 by Archbishop John Wilson with Bishop Marcus Stock and Bishop Paul Hendricks acting as the principal co-consecrators.
+He was consecrated a bishop at St George's Cathedral, Southwark, on 21 February 2023 by Archbishop John Wilson with Bishop Marcus Stock and Bishop Paul Hendricks as principal co-consecrators.